rust-embedded/embedonomicon/src/custom-target.md

   `"panic-strategy": "abort"`.
 If you decide not to `abort` on panicking, unless you [tell Cargo to][eh_personality], you must define an [eh_personality] function.
 - Configure atomics.
 Pick the first option that describes your target:
-  - I have a single-core processor, no threads, **no interrupts**, or any way for multiple things to be happening in parallel: if you are **sure** that is the case, such as WASM (for now), you may set `"singlethread": true`.
+  - I have a single-core processor, no threads, [**no interrupts**][interrupts-note], or any way for multiple things to be happening in parallel: if you are **sure** that is the case, such as WASM (for now), you may set `"singlethread": true`.
 This will configure LLVM to convert all atomic operations to use their single threaded counterparts.
   - I have native atomic operations: set `max-atomic-width` to the biggest type in bits that your target can operate on atomically.
 For example, many ARM cores have 32-bit atomic operations.
 You may set `"max-atomic-width": 32` in that case.